 Beckert and the girl walk together for a few more blocks.
 They stop outside a toy shop window.
 The girl notices a mark on Beckert’s coat.

-He checks his reflection in the window and see the “M” on his back, then whirls around and spots the men that have been watching him.
+He checks his reflection in the window and sees the letter on his back, then whirls around and spots a group of men that have been watching him.